side-projects-42/Resource-Store-2/Container/NZKAS/jest/packages/jest-worker/README.md

 The child process can define two special methods (both of them can be asynchronous):

-- `setup()`: If defined, it's executed before the first call to any method in the child.
+- `setup()`: If defined, it’s executed before the first call to any method in the child.
-- `teardown()`: If defined, it's executed when the farm ends.
+- `teardown()`: If defined, it’s executed when the farm ends.

 # More examples